Why does your client want you to have workers' compensation insurance?

-If you're in a rush for workers' comp Insurance (e.g., to sign a contract), you can use Insureon's online insurance application.
-It only takes 10 to 15 minutes and you can get free insurance quotes quickly.
+If you're in a rush for workers' comp insurance (e.g., to sign a contract), you can use Insureon's online insurance application.
+You can get free quotes quickly and buy coverage online.

 The app will ask for basic information about your business, including its: